racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/PyLabsApps/SampleApp.md

 ####portal/spaces/api
-* api: contains the API documentation of your PyApp in [epydoc](http://epydoc.sourceforge.net/)-format.
+* api: contains the API documentation of your PyApp in [epydoc][] format.
 The API documentation is generated when installing your PyApp.
 __Note__: Epydoc is a tool for generating API documentation for Python modules, based on their docstrings.